The scholarship is currently unavailable.

 The objective of the Award is to support students with a diagnosed disability or long-term medical condition when undertaking law studies.
 The Award aims to offset some of the financial burden of attendance at law school in their first year.

-Funding for this Award has been provided by the ANU College of Law.
-The Award was initiated by Surend Dayal, an Honorary Senior Lecturer at the ANU College of Law.
+Funding for this Award has been provided by the ANU College of Law, Governance and Policy.
+The Award was initiated by Surend Dayal, an Honorary Senior Lecturer at the College.

 SUMMARY